Here are answers to some of the most frequently asked questions about submitting SkillsUSA membership dues:

 Dues cannot be refunded or transferred.

 SkillsUSA competitions begin at the local level and progress to the state and national levels.
 Students may compete at the state level if they are registered SkillsUSA members enrolled in an approved training program and who meet all contest requirements.
-Students must be state first-place winners and approved by their state association director to compete at the national level.
+Students must be paid members, state first-place winners and approved by their state association director to compete at the national level.

 The term 100 percent membership means that all students enrolled in your training program are national- and state-dues-paying members of SkillsUSA.